Highlights of $900 billion COVID-19 relief, wrapup bills

 Clean energy.
 Boosts “clean energy” programs like research and development, efficiency incentives and tax credits.
 Phases out “superpollutant” hydrochlorofluorocarbons.

 Education.
-Includes a bipartisan agreement to forgive nearly $1.3 billion in federal loans to historically Black colleges and universities and simplify college financial aid forms.
+Includes a bipartisan agreement to forgive about $1.3 billion in federal loans to historically Black colleges and universities and simplify college financial aid forms.
+Boosts the maximum Pell Grant for low-income college students by $150 to $6,495.
+Offers “second chance” Pell Grants to incarcerated prisoners.

 Horse racing “doping.”
 Adds bipartisan legislation by Majority Leader Mitch McConnell, R-Ky., to create national medication and safety standards for the horse racing industry as lawmakers move to clamp down on the use of performance-enhancing drugs that can lead to horse injuries and deaths.